 - Kaytee Soft Granule Blend - Small little pellets are characteristic of this wood fiber bedding.
 They are very absorbent and softer than other wood options.

-- Pine Shavings - This wood shaving is a classic small pet bedding but is not good for most small pets.
+- Pine shavings: This is a classic small pet bedding but is not good for most small pets.
 The wood shavings aren't very absorbent and there is some discussion that the pine oils can cause health problems in your hedgehog and even cut up their tiny, delicate feet.
-It is best to just avoid this wood product all together.
+It is best to just avoid this wood product altogether.

 Fabric Bedding Options for Hedgehogs